Betterment/journaled/README.md

 ```

 When upgrading from 3.1 or below, `Journaled::DeliveryJob` will handle any jobs that remain in the queue by accepting an `app_name` argument. **This behavior will be removed in version 5.0**, so it is recommended to upgrade one major version at a time.

+### Upgrading from 2.5.0

+Versions of Journaled prior to 3.0 relied direclty on `delayed_job` and a "performable" class called `Journaled::Delivery`.
+In 3.0, this was superceded by an ActiveJob class called `Journaled::DeliveryJob`, but the `Journaled::Delivery` class was not removed until 4.0.

+Therefore, when upgrading from 2.5.0 or below, it is recommended to first upgrade to 3.1.0 (to allow any `Journaled::Delivery` jobs to finish working off) before upgrading to 4.0+.

+The upgrade to 3.1.0 will require a working ActiveJob config.
+ActiveJob can be configured globally by setting `ActiveJob::Base.queue_adapter`, or just for Journaled jobs by setting `Journaled::DeliveryJob.queue_adapter`.
+The `:delayed_job` queue adapter will allow you to continue relying on `delayed_job`.
+You may also consider switching your app(s) to [`delayed`](https://github.com/Betterment/delayed) and using the `:delayed` queue adapter.

 ## Usage